sa2483/INFO-5940-Codespace/README.md

+# Chat with Your Documents (RAG App)
+This Streamlit application lets users upload `.txt` and `.pdf` documents and chat with them using a Retrieval-Augmented Generation (RAG) system.
+It uses:
+- **LangChain** for retrieval and response generation
+- **ChromaDB** for vector-based document search
+- **Streamlit** for the web chat interface

+## Features
+- Upload multiple `.txt` and `.pdf` files at once
+- Automatically splits large documents into smaller chunks for better processing
+- Stores and retrieves document embeddings using Chroma
+- Chat interface supports multi-turn conversation
+- Option to use either OpenAI (with API key) or a free HuggingFace model

+## How to Run
+1. Open your **GitHub Codespace**.
+2. In the terminal, install all dependencies:
+     ```bash
+   pip install -r requirements.txt

+Run the app:

+bash
+Copy code
+streamlit run assignment1/chat_with_pdf.py
+Upload your .txt and .pdf files.

+Ask questions in the chat box and view responses grounded in your uploaded documents.

+Notes
+- Built using the provided Codespace template for INFO 5940.
+- Supports multiple file uploads.
+- Uses Chroma as the vector database for document retrieval.
+- No API keys are exposed in this repository.

 # INFO 5940
 Welcome to the INFO 5940 repository.
 You will complete your work using [**GitHub Codespaces**](#about-github-codespaces) and save your progress in your own GitHub repository.
 This guide will walk you through setting up the development environment and running the test notebook.